 The Council has two wholly owned subsidiary companies, Lewisham Homes Limited and Catford Regeneration Partnership Limited.
-These are accounted for at cost in the single entity accounts.
 It also has a minority interest (significantly lower than 50%) in a number of other companies.
 The transactions between the Council and all of these companies are included in the Council's accounts.
 An annual review of the necessity of preparing Group Accounts is undertaken, and for 2018/19 it has again been concluded that the activities of Group's entities are sufficiently material to warrant the production of Group Accounts.
 See also Section 6 - Group Accounts, and Note 25 - Investment in Companies.